 The scan process will choose the AP with the SSID of highest priority.
-If you have several APs advertising SSIDs of the same priority, the AP with the best signal will be chosen.
+If you have several APs advertising SSIDs of the same priority, the product will choose the AP with the best signal.

 BSSID (optional):

 Set the BSSID of the AP if you want to restrict association to one AP only.